category-six/video-grid-proto/README.md

 - Needs alternative web video formats (only mp4 at present)
 - Yadda, yadda, yadda.

-... and I don't think GitHub likes serving up .mp4 files, so this demo needs to be downloaded, folks.
+~~... and I don't think GitHub likes serving up .mp4 files, so this demo needs to be downloaded, folks.~~

+Nevermind. 😑

 ## Video specs